Skip to main content

 Perhaps the most well-established and widely accepted integration of peptide therapy with a metabolic medication is the combination of Glucagon-Like Peptide-1 (GLP-1) receptor agonists and metformin.
 GLP-1 is a naturally occurring incretin hormone, a type of peptide that the gut releases in response to food.
 Its job is to augment the body’s insulin release, slow down stomach emptying, and signal satiety to the brain.

-GLP-1 are synthetic peptides that mimic this action.
+GLP-1 receptor agonists are synthetic peptides that mimic this action.
 When used in conjunction with metformin, they create a powerful, multi-faceted approach to managing type 2 diabetes and obesity.
 Studies have demonstrated that this combination therapy often leads to superior glycemic control and greater weight loss than either medication used alone.
 Their mechanisms are highly complementary:

 • Metformin ∞ Works primarily in the liver to reduce glucose output and in peripheral tissues to increase insulin sensitivity.